 Also, my background helped me to build credibility.
-So people told me that my attitude and personal brand gives me a competitive advantage.
+So people told me that my attitude and personal brand give me a competitive advantage.
 They are usually contacting me and saying that they want to work with me because of the way how I’m communicating.”

 Don’t be afraid to tell stories.
-Explain to your potential customers what drives you and why are you doing what are you doing.
-What’s your idea, mission, and vision.
+Explain to your potential customers what drives you and why you are doing what you are doing.
+What’s your idea, mission, and vision?

-Research your target audience and find out what are their main problems and create engaging content with a lot of useful information and resources based on your potential customers’ problems.
+Research your target audience and find out what are their main problems and create engaging content with a lot of useful information and resources based on your potential customer’s problems.

 But remember this – content isn’t only the blog post – it’s much more.
 You can engage with your potential customers in various ways: